Naotsun19B/DeprecatedReminder-Document/README.md

 |                             | Remaining Time To Warn                      | The amount of time remaining until the due date for which a warning is required.                                                                                                                                |
 | Deprecated Reminder Manager | Difference From Due Date Format             | The date and time format to be displayed in the difference from due date field of deprecated reminder manager.
 There are four possible contexts: Day Hour Minute Second.                                        |
 | Context Menu                | Period Presets                              | The list of preset names and durations that appear in the due date settings menu when setting a reminder.                                                                                                       |

+## License

+This repository contains documentation only.
+No plugin source code or binaries are provided here.
+The plugin itself is distributed on Fab and is licensed to end users under the [Fab Standard License (Fab EULA)](https://www.fab.com/eula).
+Unless explicitly stated otherwise, all documentation content in this repository is © 2022-2026 Naotsun.
+All rights reserved.

 ## Author